Glowing GMO Sushi

 Available only in the US (but banned in California due to fears of it contaminating wild fish stocks) the GloFish comes in colours like Starfire Red, Electric Green, and Sunburst Orange and Galactic Purple.

-Now, the Center's dedicated website at GlowingSushi.com offers videos demonstrating how you can make some transgenic sushi yourself, "[using] everyday ingredients and some simple kitchen chemistry to explore cutting edge biotechnology."
+Now, the Center's dedicated website at GlowingSushi.com (link is external) offers videos demonstrating how you can make some transgenic sushi yourself, "[using] everyday ingredients and some simple kitchen chemistry to explore cutting edge biotechnology."
 In the least, it's definitely guaranteed to stir up conversation at a dinner party.

 © GlowingSushi.com